FeijiangHan/tire-match/README.md

 Let's use the sentence `This scientist is very awesome!` as an example for matching:

-- First we split the sentence into individual characters `T, h, i, s, ...`;
+- First, we split the sentence into individual characters `T, h, i, s, ...`;
 - Start from the root and check if there is a keyword starting with `T`, there isn't, so move the "pointer" ahead until finding `s` under root;
-- Then look for node `c` under `s`, if found, the subtree depth is already 2, and minimum keyword length is 2, so we need to check if there is a ``` under `c`, finding it means a successful match, return the keyword, and move the character "pointer" ahead.
+- Then look for node `c` under `s`, if found, the subtree depth is already 2, and the minimum keyword length is 2, so we need to check if there is a ``` under `c`, finding it means a successful match, return the keyword, and move the character "pointer" ahead.
 If not found, continue searching for the next character under this node.
-- Traverse like this until the end, and return all matched results.
+- Traverse like this until the end and return all matched results.

 ### Code